OliveraD/Practical-Machine-Learning-Prediction-Assignment/Practical_Machine_Learning_Prediction_Assignment.md

     ## The final value used for the model was mtry = 27.

-Evaluation of the model on the training data set using the confusionmatrix and accuracy, sensitivity & specificity metrics showed maximal value of these metrics:
+Evaluation of the model on the training data set using the confusionmatrix and accuracy, sensitivity and specificity metrics showed maximal value of these metrics:

     predicted <- predict(model1, trainingDataTransformed)